James J. H. Gregory: Seed business

-In 1854, Gregory began his seed business, James J. H. Gregory & Son, initially operating from his home.

-According to legend, Gregory responded to an advertisement in the New England Farmer magazine looking for a good squash seed.
-Gregory sent the magazine some seeds his father had received from their neighbor Elizabeth "Marm" Hubbard.
-Dubbing it the Hubbard Squash, the seeds became extremely popular.
+In 1854, Gregory began operating James J. H. Gregory & Son from his home.
+According to a local account, he responded to an advertisement in New England Farmer seeking squash seed.
+He sent seed that his father had received from their neighbour Elizabeth "Marm" Hubbard.
+The variety was named the Hubbard squash and became popular.

-Gregory was innovative for his time, becoming an early adopter of seed catalogs for his business.
-He used paper envelopes to package and transport his seeds, featuring illustrations on the envelopes to indicate the type of seeds they contained.

-According to the Victory Horticultural Library, Gregory developed the first cherry tomato and was a key distributor of the Danvers onion.
-He also developed several other vegetable and plant varieties.
-He grew various vegetables and was one of the leading seed sellers in the United States.
-His success led to him being known as the "Seed King of Marblehead".
+Gregory was an early user of seed catalogues in his business.
+He packaged seeds in paper envelopes, with illustrations used to identify the contents.
+According to the Victory Horticultural Library, he developed the first cherry tomato and was a distributor of the Danvers onion.
+He also developed other vegetable and plant varieties.
+He was among the leading seed sellers in the United States and was known as the "Seed King of Marblehead".

-As his business expanded, Gregory took a fish-drying house from Gerry Island to 59 Elm Street in Marblehead for use as a seed drying warehouse.
-Dubbed the "Squash House", it still exists today.
+As the business grew, Gregory moved a fish-drying house from Gerry Island to 59 Elm Street in Marblehead for use as a seed-drying warehouse.
+Known as the "Squash House", the building survived into the 21st century.

-Writing career
+Writing

-Gregory authored practical guides on vegetable gardening.
-His works, such as Squashes: How to Grow Them (1867) and Cabbages and Cauliflowers: How to Grow Them (1908) provided detailed instructions for growing and marketing crops.
-Gregory wrote about fertilizers and soil productivity in Fertilizers: Where the Materials Come From (1886).
-Additionally, Gregory wrote for horticultural magazines.
+Gregory wrote practical guides on vegetable gardening.
+His books included Squashes: How to Grow Them (1867), Fertilizers: Where the Materials Come From (1886), and Cabbages and Cauliflowers: How to Grow Them (1908).
+He also wrote for horticultural magazines.